sukanyaghosh74/intervue_demo/README.md

 ## 🙋‍♀️ About Me

-**Sukanya Ghosh**
-[GitHub](https://github.com/sukanyaghosh74) · [LinkedIn](https://www.linkedin.com/in/sukanya-ghosh-706129274)
+Built with 🩷 by **Sukanya Ghosh** [GitHub](https://github.com/sukanyaghosh74) · [LinkedIn](https://www.linkedin.com/in/sukanya-ghosh-706129274)

 ---

 ## 📧 Contact

-For any queries related to this project or the assignment, feel free to reach out via LinkedIn or the email used in your application.
+For any queries related to this project, feel free to open an issue or drop me a text!

----

-## 🏁 Submission Info

-**Deadline:** July 9th, 2025, 6 PM
-**Submission Format:** Deployed link via email only.

 ---